Col99/RavenCrypt/PhoneToRcService/README.md

 ## PhoneToRCService

-This should be a NodeJS service that bridges the PhoneNrs and RCAddresses.
+This should be a NodeJS service that bridges the PhoneNo and RCAddresses.

 Its purpose is to put Phonenumber behind RC-Addresses via SMS confirmation.